benbai123/DevOps/Practice/Docker/Dockerfiles/RailsSeleniumWorkingCase/README.md

 ### Build image

+Edit Dockerfile, update hostsip and default_remote_ip as needed, then

 ```shell
 # the rclt is image name specified by yourself
 # change it to any other name if needed
 docker build -t rclt .
 ```

+This will take about 20 minutes.

+You probably will see lots of red text from terminal but it just things happend in Docker and should be fine.

 ### Run docker image